 %SystemRoot%;%SystemRoot%\System32\Wbem;C:\Program Files\Microsoft Office\OFFICE11\;C:\Program Files\Microsoft SQL Server\80\Tolls\Binn

 The /f option creates a temporary file, allowing for a name to be assigned, in this case temp.txt.
-The following lines would then need to be included in the batch file:
+The following lines should be included in the batch file:

 GetPersonality Pathname /f=temp.txt set /p Path= <temp.txt